Constraining $\alpha$-attractor models from reheating: A class of -attractor models of inflation

-Having obtained the parameters $\mu$ and $V_0$ in terms of $n_s$ and $r$ we can proceed to obtain the bounds for $n_s$ and $r$ by imposing the condition $N_{re}\geq 7$ and from there obtain bounds for quantities of interest.
-The resulting bounds for the {\it PPB} model are given by the second column of Table \ref{boundsPPB}.
+Having obtained the parameters $\lambda$ and $V_0$ in terms of $n_s$ and $r$ we can proceed to obtain the bounds for $n_s$ and $r$ by imposing the condition $N_{re}\geq 0$ (see Fig.~\ref{Nre}) and from there obtain bounds for other quantities of interest.
+The resulting bounds for the $p=1$ model are given by the second column of Table \ref{bounds124}.